-Rather than give you the full listing (including newly-announced games like Spelunky 2 and The Hong Kong Massacre), we've picked out the eight biggest and best trailers of the day.
+Rather then give you the full listing (including newly-announced games like Spelunky 2 and The Hong Kong Massacre), we’ve picked out the eight biggest and best trailers of the day.
 Got 20 minutes to see some of our most anticipated games of the next year and beyond?
 Keep reading, if so.

 The Last of Us Part II

 Well, this is deeply unsettling.
 The Last of Us Part II is probably still way off in the future (we suspect 2019 at this point), but Naughty Dog wanted to showcase some of the other characters in the game beyond Ellie and Joel – and this scene’s a tough one to watch.